 Sometimes, suicides and natural death involving people who live alone in an apartment can go unnoticed for days or even weeks.
 This will result in quite horrifying levels of decontamination of the surrounding area.

 The human body can give off potent odors and ooze liquids and gases after a few days of putrefaction/decomposition.
-You may feel that it's impossible to fully sanitize and recover a space that has seen such horrid levels of contamination.
+You may feel that it's impossible to fully disinfect and recover a space that has seen such horrid levels of contamination.

 But through the careful application of industrial-grade deodorizers and disinfectants, our biohazard cleaning team can help you overcome even scenes of decomposition/undiscovered death.
 As always, Bio-One decontamination and biohazard cleaning teams offer a discreet and compassionate service to our clients who are traumatized by such events.